vaestvita/freepbx_sms_notifications/README.md

 2. if you want to send an SMS notification to an operator with extension number 100 to his mobile (which is specified in the follow me module) about a missed call, create an entry in the file notify.txt similar to: "100;Missed call"
 3. If you want to send an SMS notification with the client's number to the operator who received the call on his mobile phone, create a corresponding entry in the file answered.txt: "100;Now call"

+# SMS gateway setting

-If you are using Goip SMS server
+## If you are using Goip SMS server
 1. disable this parameter in "System Manage":  "Save message before sending (browser should support javascript)" (http://goip-sms-server.com/en/sys.php)

 if you want to send SMS from your smartphone